sriramsachit-git/Alpaca-Trading-Bot/README.md

 ## Disclaimer

 This software is for educational purposes only.
 Use it at your own risk.
 The authors are not responsible for any financial losses incurred through the use of this system.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/yourusername/crypto-trading-system/issues) if you want to contribute.